 “To allow Grayson the freedom to walk where he wants to gives us such joy,” Dianne says.
 “We see where he wants to explore.
 We are forever thankful for Easterseals UCP and the newfound independence that Grayson has when we are out and about!”

 Easterseals UCP is thrilled to see Grayson enjoying his new walker.
-Our assistive technology and resources help individuals living with disabilities live their best life.
+Our assistive technology and resources help individuals with disabilities live their best life.
 When all other funding has been exhausted or is unavailable, our special assistance assistive funding may be available to help.

 ABOUT EASTERSEALS UCP